-The identification of metropolitan areas can be carried out using three basic approaches (Espon 1.4.1 Report ÖIR, 2006):
+The identification of metropolitan areas can be carried out using four basic approaches.
+Three have been proposed in the Espon 1.4.1 Report (ÖIR, 2006):

 1. The "administrative" approach identifies metropolitan areas on the basis of the status of previously definite legal or administrative units.
 It is conceptualised as an instrument for purposes of governance and control.
 The identification departs from local or provincial boundaries and applies some criteria to distinguish between metropolitan and non-metropolitan units (population thresholds, governmental decisions, historical reasons, etc.).
 Examples of the administrative criteria can be found in the OECD reports (OECD 2006) and in the empirical applications of the ESPON FUAs (Table 1).